A complete Estate Planning service.

 A 'Living Will' allows you to leave clear instructions for your doctors in the case of a life threatening or terminal medical emergency.
 One of the primary reasons for this is to remove the decision-making responsibility from family or friends.

 Everyone must nominate an executor or executors in their Will, to carry out their wishes after death.
 Being an executor is a job with a lot of responsibility, which might go on for months or sometimes even years, depending on how long probate takes.

 The Civil Partnership Bill came into force on 5th December 2005.
 Its arrival heralded the introduction of a new rights for same sex partners meaning that they move broadly in line with married couples.

 Funeral Service Planning

-Providing for your own funeral arrangements in your Will makes a great deal of sense.
-By putting some simple plans in place, you can save your family additional worry and expense when you die, as well as ensuring your funeral is carried out exactly as you would have wanted it to be.
+Planning for your own funeral arrangements in your Will makes a great deal of sense.
+By putting some simple instructions in place, you can ensure your funeral is carried out exactly as you want it to be.